alahirajeffrey/nginx_reverse_proxy_app/README.md

 ## Nginx Reverse Proxy Application

-This repo contains code to my article on how to use nginx as a reverse proxy for an express app
+This repo contains code to an article I am working on titled "how to use nginx as a reverse proxy for an express app"

 ## Requirements

 - Docker
 - Docker compose